 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
 ISO and IEC shall not be held responsible for identifying any or all such patent rights.

-This part of ISO/IEC 29182 was prepared by joint technical committee ISO/IEC JTC 1.
+ISO/IEC 29182-3 was prepared by Joint Technical Committee ISO/IEC JTC 1, Information technology.

 ISO/IEC 29182 consists of the following parts, under the general title Information technology - Sensor networks: Sensor Network Reference Architecture (SNRA):